-DeWitt is a resource for international legal solutions.
+DeWitt is a resource for international legal solutions for businesses and individuals.
 DeWitt’s attorneys have been intimately involved in international business and have developed sound business judgment in addition to legal expertise.
-Our attorneys help businesses increase their value, reduce the legal exposure of owners and officers, and facilitate top-down compliance throughout an organization and/or supply chain.

 DeWitt attorneys have the depth of experience to assist in all facets of international business activity, including: